joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 - Culture
 - Metacognition

-As EM, if you've got free time then reivew PullRequests, write RFCs and code...
+As EM, if you've got free time then you can reivew PullRequests, write RFCs and code...

 ---